 Once you have a thriving 3-5-year-old program that's pouring profits into your studio each month I have absolutely no problem with you directing your attention to more fulfilling projects.

 A maximized and profitable studio is meant to give you FREEDOM to create the studio of your dreams, the life of your dreams.

 Teach what you want, or not at all.
 That's the point!

-Now, how do I know so much about all of this.
+Now, how do I know so much about all of this?
 Well, I've spent A LOT of time (possibly TOO much time) thinking about all of this.
-I can came to these conclusions as a 14+ year veteran dance studio owner.
+I can come to these conclusions as a 14+ year veteran dance studio owner.